mancia08/e-commerce-app/README.md

 </br>

 # :microscope: About the code
-The following are the major frameworks and technologies that we used to build our project:
+The main frameworks and technologies used to build our Project are the following:

 - React (with *Hooks* and *Context*)
 - React Router
 - Styled Components

 ## [:top:](#table-of-contents)

-## :wrench: Hooks
+## :wrench: *Hooks*
-By exploiting the power of React Hooks, we were able to use functional components in most cases.
-For instance, in the rendering UI or for handling state and logic.
-This approach has many advantages :
+By exploiting the power of *React Hooks*, we were able to use functional components in most cases.
+For instance, when rendering UI or handling state and logic.

+Using *Hooks* has many advantages :
 - Improved code reuse.
 - Better code composition.
 - Better defaults.
 - Sharing non-visual logic with the use of custom hooks.
-- Flexibility in moving up and down the components tree.
+- Flexibility when moving up and down the components tree.

-In our project we mainly used the `useState`, `useEffect`, `useRef` and `useContext` hooks.
+In our project we mainly used the following Hooks: `useState`, `useEffect`, `useRef`, and `useContext`.

 ## [:top:](#table-of-contents)

-## :pushpin: Context
+## :pushpin: *Context*
-In our project, we decided to use React Context because it allows us to share information with any component by storing it in a central place.
+In our project, we decided to use *React Context* because it allows us to share information with any component by storing it in a central location.

 With this approach, it’s quite easy to provide data to any component in the React component tree, regardless of how deeply nested they may be.